shaojintian/leetcode-answer/README.md

 ## Reward

-If you like this project and want to sponsor the author, you can reward the author using Wechat by scanning the following QR code.
+If you like this project and want to sponsor the author, you can reward the author using Wechat or Alipay by scanning the following QR code.

 <img src="docs/images/reward_wechat.png" width="200"/>